armin20/WEB222-Final-Project/README.md

 # WEB222-Final-Assessment

-This is the final project source code for web programming.
+This is the final project source code for web programming course.

-All the code uploaded to this repository for making the site online.
+Wild life web pplication with search bar and form.

+The form has custom validation with JavaScript.

+Updates:
 Some comments deleted.